 Implementing an EDMS can be a challenging task, but once standards are developed by the firm in conjunction with the selected vendor, it can make the firm much more efficient.
 This allows it to add clients without increasing the number of employees as each employee can process more information.
 It is crucial the EDMS support as many of the document standards as possible without requiring user intervention for the system to be readily accepted.

 Andrew Bailey has 20 years of experience in the software industry.
-Currently, he is president of Cabinet NG, a document management provider based in Madison, Alabama.
-Andrew can be reached at email@example.com.
-For more information visit www.cabinetng.com.
+Currently, he is president of Cabinet (formerly Cabinet NG), a document management provider based in Madison, Alabama.
+Andrew can be reached at firstname.lastname@example.org.
+For more information visit www.cabinetpaperless.com.

 See inside August 2012